Riley-Py/UWaterloo-Work/Le Chatelier's Principle.md

 - **Increasing concentration** - the concentration of a reactant by adding more of the reactant decreases the reaction quotient, and therefore puts it into a forward reaction.
 If more of a product is added, it increases the reaction quotient, and therefore puts the reaction into reverse
 - **Change in volume** - When the volume decreases, the net direction of change is the direction that decreases the number of gas molecules.
-When the volume in
+When the volume increases, the net direction of change is the direction that increases the number of gas molecules.
+In other words, when volume decreases, the reaction quotient increases.
+If volume increases, the reaction quotient decreases
+- **Change in pressure** -